andreitsy/lhiew/README.md

 ##### Requirments
 1. CMake 3.0 or higher
-2. Compillar which supports C11
+2. compiler that supports C11

 ##### Compilling from source